jtr13/cc19/README.md

 2. Clone/download the repo to your local computers.

-3. Create and name a folder using your uni.
-If you are working as a team, the name is a concatenation of your and your partner's uni’s.

-      For example, if your uni is xx1234 and your partner’s is yy4321, name the folder xx1234yy4321.
-This is the folder where ALL OF YOUR WORK will be in.
-Only one folder is needed for a team.
+3. Create a folder (one is needed for a project) and give it a concise, descriptive name.
+For instance, name it `base_r_ggplot_graph` or sonething similar if your work is about constrasting/working with base R graphics and GGplot graphics. **No whitespace in the name.**

 ## Important:

-If you are planning to have your bookdown page featured on the class bookdown.
-Please make the following modification on your rmd file before submission:
+1. Please also create your project page in .rmd file with the following modification before submission:

-1. Replace the YAML header with the following:
+* Remove the YAML header

-      \<blank line\>

-      \# \<Your project name\>

-Note that there is a whitespace between ‘#’ and a project name.
-Otherwise, the file will not be captured by the class index file.
+* Add a blank line as the first line [not sure why but it does not work otherwise]

-2. The second line of the text that part 1. asks you to add **must** be the only line with a single ‘#’.
-If there are parts in the document that need ‘#’s to bold the text, use more than 1 ‘#’s.
+* Put your project name in the second line.
+This does not have to be exact same as the project folder name.
+Using one \# to indicate that it is a header.
+One \# must not be used else where in the document.
+If you need to bold the text, use more than one \#s.
+For example,

-3. When the git repo is initiated, there will be a README file that lives outside the project folder you have created. **DO NOT ADD THIS README FILE when you commit.** It will create a conflict and we will not be able to merge your work into the class repo.

-4. Make sure your work only exists in your folder and the folder is the only thing you add and commit.
+      # Base R graphics vs. GGplot graphics

+2. Do not make any changes to the README file outside your folder.
+If you do accidentally, do not commit those changes.

 ## Submission:

-When you are ready to submit your project, push your finalized work to your remote repo.
-And follow creating a pull request from a fork (https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) to create a pull request.
-If there is no conflict, we will approve the merge and you are all set.
+When you are ready to submit your project, push your project folder to your remote repo.
+And follow *creating a pull request from a fork* (https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) to create a pull request.
+If there is no conflict, it will be merge to the class repo.